-Rule # 1: KEEP AIR COMPRESSOR COOL!

-CAUTION: Dust buildup may cause overheating.

-- Check air compressor air filter daily.
+- Rule # 1: KEEP AIR COMPRESSOR COOL!
+CAUTION: Dust buildup may cause overheating. - Check air compressor air filter daily.
 Filter may be cleaned using warm water and a mild detergent.
-Replace filter every 800 hours.
+Replace filter as needed.
 Assure Filter is seated properly before installing Filter Cover. - Check air compressor Suction Hoses for kinks or clogs. - Check air compressor oil daily.
-Pull out the dipstick carefully so that no dirt enters. - Change oil every 200 hours of running.
-Refill with #30 non-detergent.
+Pull out the dipstick carefully so that no dirt enters. - Change oil every 100 hours of running.
+Refill with #30 non-detergent or synthetic air compressor oil. - Air compressor light cycles with loading and unloading of the air compressor.
+This allows the operator to observe how hard the air compressor is working.
+If the light is on a lot this indicates that the electric sorter is working very hard or there is an air leak.